riscv/riscv-crypto/tools/README.md

     by the riscv-crypto environment setup script in `bin/conf.sh`.

-2. Apply the relevent patches to the checked out repositories:
+2. Apply the relevant patches to the checked out repositories:
     ```sh
     $> $REPO_HOME/tools/apply-patch-all.sh
     ```